Photo by Samuel Engelking (NOW TORONTO)

 I am regularly booked for speaking engagements to share my unique perspective on sexual violence.
 I am able to tailor my presentation to meet the learning objectives and education of the audience.
 I have been invited to speak in university, law school, and high school classrooms, academic, government and not-for-profit conferences.
 I blend personal experience with my academic research.

 I am available for media commentary about sexual and gendered violence.
-Areas of expertise include legal reform, campus sexual assault and prevention.
+Areas of expertise include defamation lawsuits against people who have reported sexual violence, criminal sexual assault legal reform, campus sexual assault and prevention.

 Consulting and Research